 Does anyone remember the infamous Sim Tower game?
 Personally, I never played that but I did play Smooth Operator which has a similar concept, only your building and running a call centre rather than a commercial tower.
 Well, Project Highrise: Architect’s Edition is basically your modern-day Sim Tower experience which has just landed on the PlayStation 4, Xbox One, Nintendo Switch and PC which includes the base game and all previous DLCs which were released.
 It’s a resource and strategic management sim in which you must build more facilities as you advance vertically or horizontally all whilst listening, and adapting to your tenant’s requests and needs.

-Project Highrise: Architect’s Edition is developed by SomaSim, a team which has released one other city simulation game previously.
+Project Highrise: Architect’s Edition is developed by SomaSim, a team that has released one other city simulation game previously.
 It’s also published by Kasedo Games, a division of Kalypso Media – a publisher who needs no introduction with their incredibly long list of micromanagement and resource management titles such as Tropico and Railway Empire.

 Project Highrise, at its core, is a free-for-all open sandbox for you to live out your architectural dreams and create the skyscrapers you think about every time you close your eyes.
-However, for those of us with little to no imagination, you can just as easily create a stumpy looking building which is the equivalent to the first ever house you build in Minecraft – a cube built out of random parts you had lying around.
+However, for those of us with little to no imagination, you can just as easily create a stumpy looking building which is the equivalent to the first-ever house you build in Minecraft – a cube built out of random parts you had lying around.
 Both work fine, only one will look beautiful and the other looks messy but still kind of works.

 So, what do you do?
 There are two modes in Project Highrise, the aforementioned sandbox mode and a list of Scenarios.
 Let’s talk about the sandbox first, as it’s the mode everyone will jump into first as they get to grips with the game and learn what they can and can’t do in order to be more efficient.
 Once you’ve selected the ‘New Game’ option, you’re given a few choices which will make it easier or harder on yourself.
 You can name your tower, choose from four difficulty levels, each one offering less money and more picky consumers, pick the size of your ‘lot’, and also pick the backdrop.
 As this has all the previously released DLC, backdrops include places like Las Vegas and London – although I don’t think this alters gameplay in any way other than visually.
 You also have the option for unlimited cash at this point – but enabling this will disable all your trophies/achievements.